Broken Hill’s historical, natural and artistic heritage

 Broken Hill’s Mining Past

-The best ways to get a feel of Broken Hill’s rich mining past is to go to the Miners’ Memorial and Visitors’ Centre which are located in the city centre on the line of lode.
+The best ways to get a feel of Broken Hill’s mining past is to go to the Miners’ Memorial and the Visitors’ Centre which are located in the city centre on the line of lode.
 What is the line of lode?
-It’s a sort of plateau made of soil, waste rock, tailings that piled up from the early mines that now crown the horizont all around Broken Hill for over 7 km.
-From the city centre take a walk to the Joe Keenan Lookout where you will have a great view of Broken Hill city and of the line of lode.
-If Broken Hill’s history fascinates you, then you should take the Silver Trail Drive: a 40km drive through the city and its outskirts, covering all major historical buildings, residential areas, lookouts, lakes and minesl.
+It’s a sort of plateau made of soil, waste rock, tailings that piled up from the early mines that now crown the horizont all around the city for over 7 km.
+From the city centre take a walk to the Joe Keenan Lookout where you will have a great view of Broken Hill City and of the line of lode.
+If its history fascinates you, then you should take the Silver Trail Drive: a 40km drive through the city and its outskirts, covering all major historical buildings, residential areas, lookouts, lakes and minesl.
 Get yourself a Broken Hill Silver Drive booklet where 118 stops are featured and pick the sites you want to see.

 The Living Desert Reserve

 The Living Desert is a huge natural reserve, located 12 km from Broken Hill.
 It was established in 1992 with the aim of showcasing the native flora and fauna, thus contributing to the preservation of the local enviroment as well as allowing visitors to safely explore the beauty of the desert and gain a cultural experience as well.
 It includes different walking trails and sections.
 The Flora and Fauna Sanctuary, with the flora trail and the cultural and fauna walk trail.
 And the walk trail to the famous Broken Hill Sculptures.
 Click here to see more of the Living Desert.

 The Broken Hill Sculpture Symposium